 The 2050 Group is a leading publicity agency providing hands-on, full-service public relations, media relations and public affairs work, as well as strategic communications, outreach/engagement and crisis communications work.

-Adam J. Segal founded The 2050 Group public relations agency in 2006 and has grown his client base coast-to-coast.
+Adam J. Segal founded The 2050 Group – Publicity the leading public relations agency in 2006 and has grown his client base coast-to-coast.
 Adam is an expert in media relations and policy issues, which ensures a unique approach and depth to the agency’s work.

 Throughout an impressive career in the field, Segal has led media relations, marketing and advertising campaigns – with impressive results – for clients from across the United States, Canada and around the world.
 Adam and The 2050 Group have been recognized for excellence by PR Week, the leading industry publication, numerous times.